zicna/js-advanced-functions-introduction-to-map-and-reduce-lab/README.md

 ## Define `reduce`

 As mentioned in the "Character of Collection Processing," we need to visit each member of a collection.
 This is common to all collection-processing methods.
-In the case of `reduce`, we're going to accumulate the results of the "work" to produce a new, single value.
-An example would be "sum up an `Array` of numbers."
-You combine each element into the new aggregate total by updating the aggregate by using an expression like `return total + currentElement`.
+In the case of `reduce`, we start with an initial value that we'll call the "memo" or "aggregator."
+Then we do some "work" involving the element and the `memo` and that work updates the `memo`.

+This is complex language that describes something we do all the time: make a running total.
+When we enter a grocery store, our `memo` is `0.00`.
+As we add items to our cart, each item's value updates the running total (the `memo`) thus changing it.
+Or imagine if someone "spells out" a word for you.
+Your initial `memo` is an empty `String` of `""`, but as someone spells `["C", "a", "t"]` you aggregate each letter to the `memo` and, at the end, its value is `"Cat"`.

 This updating an aggregator value and returning it at the end is the essence of _reduce_.

 The `reduce` function should be given a starting point as an argument.